Control of deterministic breakdown to turbulence of hypersonic boundary layer with spanwise non-uniform surface temperature: Methodology

 The compressible, time-dependent formulation of the Navier-Stokes equations is numerically solved for a calorically perfect gas (air).
 The governing equations, specifically conservation of mass, balance of momentum and energy conservation are expressed in non-dimensional form as:

-Einstein notation is used in the preceding equations, and $\sigma_{ij}$, $E$ and $q_j$ are the viscous stress tensor, the total energy per unit mass, and the heat flux vector, respectively, and these are expressed as:
+Einstein notation is used in the preceding equations, and $\sigma_{ij}$, $E$ and $q_j$ are the viscous stress tensor, the total energy per unit volume, and the heat flux vector, respectively, and these are expressed as:

 Freestream conditions are indicated with subscript $(\cdot)_{\infty}$, and these are used for the non-dimensionalization of conservative and primitive variables \citep{Marxen2010}.
 The dimensional variables are marked with the symbol $\tilde{(\cdot)}$, whereas the latter is omitted for the non-dimensional form.
 Sutherland's law, with Sutherland's temperature $\tilde{T}_s=110.4K$ \citep{Anderson1989}, is used to compute molecular viscosity ($\mu$).
 Based upon the non-dimensionalization of the Navier-Stokes equations used, the Reynolds number ($Re_{\infty}$) and Prandtl number ($Pr_{\infty}$) formulation is